ravikansangara/test/README.md

 # test

-This is a test repository to testing puspose.
+This is a test repository to testing purpose.

-This is commit on someones's name...